mmu-webdesign/Level4-web-term-1/CSS/css02/11-borders-padding.md

     margin: 4rem auto;
 ```

-- This let's both left and righ margins, share equally, the remaining space.
+- This let's both left and right margins, share equally, the remaining space.

-- This centre's our block of content - the container.
+- This centres our block of content - the container.

 - Save `style.css` and refresh `exercise-11.html` in the browser to see the changes.